ILLUSIONack/special-park/README.md

 ## 🧐 Problem Statement <a name = "problem_statement"></a>

 When making use of a parking garage.
-We face two problems:
+We face a few problems:

 - Waste of papertickets;
-- Waiting lines when driving in or out of the garages, and also at the payment terminal.
+- Waiting lines when driving in or out of the garages, and also at the payment terminal;
+- And physical contact with devices, which some people are not happy about with the current covid-19 crisis.

 ## 💡 Idea / Solution <a name = "idea"></a>